Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Methodology

 \subsection{Preliminary}

-Industrial anomaly detection aims to identify the unknown defects by the collected $N$ non-defective images $\mathcal{Z}=\{z_{i}\}^{N}_{i=1}$.
+Industrial anomaly detection aims to identify the unknown defects by the collected $N$ anomaly-free images $\mathcal{Z}$.
 Based on the prior hypotheses that most anomalies are significantly different from normal samples, provided a query image $q$ is dissimilar to all the images in $\mathcal{Z}$, it tends to be an anomaly.
-Intuitively, with a pre-trained network $\phi$, $q$ can be identified by
+Intuitively, let $\Phi$ be a pre-trained network, $q$ can be identified as:

 where $d(\cdot, \cdot)$ and $\epsilon$ denote distance function and anomaly decision threshold, respectively.
-In essence, for each query, the above template matching attempts to find the corresponding prototypes, and then calculate the distance between themselves as an anomaly score.
-Existing template-based anomaly detectors \cite{SPADE,Padim,patchcore} propose a two-stage framework: \textbf{I)} template generation and \textbf{II)} anomaly prediction, to employ template matching for anomaly detection.
-In stage \textbf{I}, these methods construct a template set $\mathcal{T}$ with a pre-trained network $\phi$:
+For each query, the above template matching attempts to find the corresponding prototypes and then calculates the distance between themselves as an anomaly score.
+Existing template-based anomaly detectors \cite{SPADE,Padim,patchcore} propose a two-stage framework: \tb{I)} template generation and \tb{II)} anomaly prediction, to employ template matching for anomaly detection.
+In stage \tb{I}, these methods first construct a template set $\{\mathcal{T}^{(j)}\}_{j=1}^M$ using $M$ layers of hierarchical features extracted by a pre-trained network $\Phi$.
+Each $\mathcal{T}^{(j)}$ can be obtained by:

-In stage \textbf{II}, for each query image $q$, these methods employ template matching to calculate its anomaly score, then identify its category by the threshold determination like Eq. \ref{eq:motivation}.
-As a result, these template-based methods build a prototype-based decision boundary to distinguish between nominal and anomalous queries.
+where $\phi^{(j)}$ denotes the $j$-layer of $\Phi$.
+In stage \tb{II}, for each query image $q$, these methods employ template matching to calculate its anomaly score, and the category can be identified by the threshold determination like \cref{eq:motivation}.
+As a result, these template-based methods build a prototype-based decision boundary to distinguish between normal and anomalous queries.